-Students wishing to pursue study abroad opportunities, either coursework, internships or research should contact the Office of International Programs (OIP), listed under the Services Section (bulletin.mines.edu/services) of this Bulletin.
-Colorado School of Mines encourages students to include an international study/work experience in their undergraduate education.
+Spending time abroad is a valuable professional and personal endeavor.
+Given the worldwide scope and impact of engineering, global competence and intercultural skills are an extremely valuable asset to the work place.
+Studying abroad helps you develop and hone these skills.
+Colorado School of Mines encourages students to include an international study/research/volunteer experience in their undergraduate and/or graduate education.
 CSM maintains student exchange programs with engineering universities in South America, Europe, Australia, Africa, and Asia.
-Courses pre-approved, taken and successfully passed with a grade of "C" or better at a partner university abroad can be substituted for their equivalent course at CSM.
-Overall GPA is not affected by courses taken abroad.
-In addition, study abroad can be arranged on an individual basis at universities throughout the world.
+Courses taken at a partner university abroad can fulfill an equivalent course at CSM if it is pre-approved and successfully passed with a grade of "C-" or better.
+Transfer credit is awarded; a student's GPA is not affected by courses taken abroad.

 Financial aid and selected scholarships and grants can be used to finance approved study abroad programs.
-International University partners may have additional scholarship funding for study abroad or internship programs.
-The OIP has developed a resource center for study abroad information in its office, 1706 Illinois Street, phone 303-384-2121.
-Students are invited to use the resource materials and meet with staff to discuss overseas study opportunities.
+International university partners may occasionally have additional scholarship funding for study abroad or internship programs.
+There are a few national study abroad scholarship opportunities available.
+More information can be found in the International Office.